-IEEE C62.22 it recommends to maintain a 20% minimum margin of protection.
-This allows for insulation and surge arrester aging and contamination and higher incoming surge magnitudes and faster rise times.
+Arresters shall provide a 20% minimum margin of protection as recommended in the standard IEEE C62.22.
+This allows for insulation aging and contamination and higher incoming surge magnitudes and faster rise times.
 It is recommend to maintain 20% margin for breakers, switches and voltage transformers and 50% margin on power transformers.